ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) Short Interest Update

-ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) was the recipient of a large growth in short interest in the month of February.
-As of February 12th, there was short interest totalling 200 shares, a growth of 100.0% from the January 28th total of 100 shares.
+ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) was the target of a significant increase in short interest in the month of February.
+As of February 12th, there was short interest totalling 200 shares, an increase of 100.0% from the January 28th total of 100 shares.
 Based on an average trading volume of 78,100 shares, the short-interest ratio is currently 0.0 days.

 Receive News & Ratings for ImmunoCellular Therapeutics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ImmunoCellular Therapeutics and related companies with MarketBeat.com's FREE daily email newsletter.